themeselection/best-chrome-extensions/README.md

 # Best Chrome Extensions

-Welcome to the Curated List of Awesome Chrome Extensions Repository!
+Welcome to the Curated List of Best Awesome Chrome Extensions Repository!

 Discover our curated list of the finest Chrome extensions tailored for developers and designers.